wcarmon/docs/golang/concurrency.pipeline.md

     1. See [example below](#example-subtask)
 1. **Channels**
     1. Ensure every channel has a closing strategy
-    1. Only Sender closes the channel
+    1. Only Sender closes the channel (never the reader/consumer)
-    1. Only close when completely done writing
+    1. Only `close` when completely done writing, use `defer`
     1. Use [buffering](https://gobyexample.com/channel-buffering) so channels aren't blocked and to avoid exhausting memory
 1. **Waiting**
     1. Let [errgroup](https://pkg.go.dev/golang.org/x/sync/errgroup#Group.Wait) manage waiting for you